Register a New Broker-Dealer Firm

 FINRA asks that would-be Applicants take time to review and understand all FINRA’s substantive and procedural requirements prior to applying.
 These can be found in the FINRA Rule 1000 Series and FINRA Rule 1014.
 Applicants should also read this section of FINRA.org and the applicable FINRA and SEC rules thoroughly.

 Applying for FINRA membership is an extensive multistep process.
-If after reviewing the information in this section you need additional assistance, please contact FINRA’s Gateway Business Application Support (GBAS) group at (800) 321-6273.
+If after reviewing the information in this section you need additional assistance, please contact the FINRA Support Center at (800) 321-6273.
 Working with GBAS can help answer your questions and make the application process smooth and efficient.

 Learn how to submit a New Member Application, from reserving your firm’s name to filling out the required registration and membership forms.
 Form NMA and supporting documentation must satisfy the Standards of Admission.